Jostan86/blueberry_farm_map/README.md

 source /venv/location/bin/activate
 ```

-Then the requirements installed with:
+Then the requirements can be installed with:
 ```bash
 cd /path/to/blueberry_farm_map
 pip install -r requirements.txt